-The credit may not be used to reduce a taxpayer’s corporate excise tax liability below $456 unless the taxpayer opts to seek a refund of the excess credit amount.
+The credit may not be used to reduce a taxpayer’s corporate excise tax liability below $456.

-Unused credits may be carried over, refunded, or transferred subject to certain conditions by the taxpayers for the next 5 tax years.
+Unused credits may be carried over, refunded, or transferred by the taxpayers for the next 5 tax years (subject to certain conditions).

 A taxpayer who elects to claim a refund of the film credit may not seek a partial:

 - Carryover of the credit